doraemonkeys/WindSend/README-EN.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/doraemonkeys/WindSend).

-The author is not good at mobile UI design and development, so if you are interested in redesigning the UI or adding a floating window for Android or adding new features, please contact me, and I will do my best to help.
+The author is not good at mobile UI design and development, so if you are interested in redesigning the UI or adding a shortcut for Android or adding new features, please contact me, and I will do my best to help.